DasterSociety/LaTexTECTemplate/README.md

 This a template for ITESM thesis projects in English.

 This template was inspired by the (phdDissertationFormat.sty)[https://www.overleaf.com/latex/templates/itesm-mit-masterthesis/kbkcbxbhxvwy]file created by Luis Marcelo Fernandez Carrasco.
-Updated by Daniel Solano (a.k.a daster).
+Updated by Daniel Solano (_daster_).

 The template uses a LaTeX class file 'TecThesis.cls', and a 'definitions.sty' file.